NOW WITH FREE ENTRANCE FOR MEMBERS!

 The Third Thursday of each month at Hilton Stockholm (Slussen) from 17:30-19:30.

 The American Club's 55th Annual Gunnar V.H.
-Rasmussen Golf Challenge, Sweden's second longest-running golf tournament, will be played this year.
-One possibility is on Memorial Day (May 25th) again this year, or a date in August or September.
-Please let us know what you think would be best!
+Rasmussen Golf Challenge, Sweden's second longest-running golf tournament, will be played at Stockholm Golf Club at Kevinge on Labor Day, September 7th, 2015.
+We are excited to return to an early home of the tournament and look forward to seeing lots of golfers and plenty of spectators/guests!
 The competition is geared for everybody and we typically have a wide range of talent and experience.

 The tournament is sponsored by: